Finding Addiction Treatment for People Who Work, Go to School, or Have Families to Care For

 - Mild to moderate drug and alcohol addiction

-- Strong support network of friends and family
+- A strong support network of friends and family

 - Reliable transportation or internet access if doing a virtual program